Forklift Safety Tips to Avoid Injuries

 Forklift

 Always double-check loads for balance and damage before placing them on the loading dock.
-Ensure loads are stacked and positioned across both forks properly before driving with the load tilted backward while keeping the forks as low as possible to improve the equipment stability, particularly while navigating on ramps.
-If applicable, secure stacks and heavy loads with protecting measures such as ropes or bindings, and make sure any pallets or skids used are the right weight for the load.
+Ensure loads are stacked and positioned across both forks properly before driving, with the load tilted backwards while keeping the forks as low as possible to improve the equipment’s stability, particularly while navigating ramps.

 Operate at a Safe Speed